Quick summary of key school information

 Language support for students not fluent in English |

 The school aims to provide a whole school approach to supporting EAL students at BISR.
-EAL students are supported in accessing the curriculum by all classroom and subject teachers, a dedicated EAL teacher and an LSA.
-The range of services that the EAL department provides ranges from student assessment, small group sessions, in-class support and dedicated lessons as part of ECA program. |
+EAL students are supported in accessing the curriculum by all classroom and subject teachers, and have the option of a dedicated EAL teacher and an ISA.
+The range of services that the EAL department provides ranges from student assessment, small group sessions, in-class support and dedicated lessons as part of the activities programme. |

 Additional language classes offered by the school |